Roznn/facial-blendshapes/README.md

 ```
 Then try to knit again the Rmd file.

-This repo was given the [http://www.replicabilitystamp.org/#https-github-com-roznn-facial-blendshapes](replicability stamp).
+This repo was given the [replicability stamp](http://www.replicabilitystamp.org/#https-github-com-roznn-facial-blendshapes) by the Graphics Replicability Stamp Initiative (GRSI).

 ## Citing with  bibtex